Kreeger21/Kreeger21/README.md

 ## Summary

-- Junior Electrical and Computer Engineering student looking to contribute technical skills, academic excellence, and a strong work ethic to a dynamic co-op or internship opportunity.
+- Senior Electrical and Computer Engineering student looking to contribute technical skills, academic excellence, and a strong work ethic to a dynamic co-op or internship opportunity.

 ## Education